HabanaAI/Model-References/PyTorch/examples/gpu_migration/simple_examples/mnist/README.md

 # MNIST example Using GPU Migration

-This README provides an example of how to simply migrate a model from GPU to HPU.
+This README provides an example of how to simply migrate a model from GPU to Intel® Gaudi® AI accelerator.
 For more details, refer to [GPU Migration Toolkit documentation](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Model_Porting/GPU_Migration_Toolkit/GPU_Migration_Toolkit.html).

 This is a modified version of an MNIST example cloned from [PyTorch GitHub repository](https://github.com/pytorch/examples/tree/40289773aa4916fad0d50967917b3ae8aa534fd6/mnist).